Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 The disorder contribution in the exponential of Eq.~\eqref{eq:G} is expanded, and then a disorder average is taken \cite{Coleman}.
 This procedure eliminates all terms odd in $\overline{\delta V(x)}$, and the result is the Dyson equation for the disorder averaged Green function:

 where the ``self-energy'', at a Born-approximation level, is given by

 For this approximation to be valid, we require the disorder potential to be weak with respect to the eigenvalues of the unperturbed system.
-At this point, we note that disorder averaging reinstates translational invariance.
-Therefore, we have $\Sigma_E(x,y) = \Sigma_E(x-y)$.
-Solving the Dyson equation in momentum space allows us to find an expression for the modified Green function
+This will then be used as the starting point in the iterative calculation of the self-consistent Born approximation (SCBA), see SM.
+Note that disorder averaging reinstates translational invariance, $\Sigma_E(x,y) = \Sigma_E(x-y)$.
+Solving the Dyson equation in momentum space yields the modified Green function